-FDA Clinical Trials Show 80% of Patients Are Spectacle FREE after surgery.
+FDA Clinical Trials Show 80% of Patients Are Spectacle FREE for most daily tasks after surgery.

 The AcrySof ReSTOR lens is a foldable IOL that represents breakthrough technology because of its unique, patented optic design, which allows patients to experience the highest level of freedom from glasses ever achieved in IOL clinical trials.